bethelhall/blood-donation-estimator/README.md

 "caret"
 "e1071"

-The scripts also assume that you have already downloaded the dataset from the UCI Machine Learning Repository
+The scripts also assume that you have already downloaded the transfusions dataset from the UCI Machine Learning Repository